On this page

 Search your app and replace Mapbox classes and helpers with MapTiler Swift equivalents.
 Some examples below.

-MapBox iOS SDK (UIKit)
+Mapbox iOS SDK (UIKit)

 import UIKit